-Procurement and Supply Chains Why this matters:
+Procurement and Supply Chains

 The NHS supply chain accounts for approximately 62% of total carbon emissions in the NHS and is a clear priority area for us at Oxford University Hospitals.
 This is an opportunity to use our individual, and our collective, purchasing power and decisions to reduce carbon embedded in our supply chains.
-Our key actions:

 We will build sustainability into the scoring for award of tenders and choosing which products we purchase.
 We will engage with our suppliers on sustainability and procure products that minimise packaging use and offer innovative solutions to waste reduction, including take back schemes.

-Focusing on inventory and supply chain management As well as reducing unnecessary buying and waste, we will also work with suppliers to consolidate our deliveries and reduce traffic onto our sites.
-Working to reduce single use plastics Where possible we will reduce our single use products across our sites with reusable alternatives, and to be transparent where this is not feasible.
+Working to reduce single use plastics

+Where possible we will reduce our single use products across our sites with reusable alternatives, and to be transparent where this is not feasible.